jgcfyidev/jgcfyi/content/3-Limits.md

 dollars](https://www.epa.gov/superfund), but local people won't know how to get out of these situations if they [weren\'t a part](https://www.strongtowns.org/journal/2018/6/25/debt-is-not-a-funding-source#:~:text=They%20can%20cancel%20the%20future%20of%20a%20community%20in%20a%20way%20that%20is%20nearly%20indiscernible%20to%20the%20public%20until%20it%E2%80%99s%20too%20late.) of getting there.
-Building locally-derived traditions of organization, then, is vital to the survival of our home places.
+Building locally derived traditions of organization, then, is vital to the survival of our home places.

 ### Black Swans